 Southbound Interstate 215 reaches Exit 1, Murrieta Hot Springs Road.
 Immediately after this off-ramp, Interstate 15 comes into view, and Interstate 215 begins to transition back onto its parent route.
 Photo taken 05/17/05.

 Interstate 15 is visible in the distance immediately after the Murrieta Hot Springs Road overpass.
 Photo taken 05/17/05.

-Even as southbound Interstate 215 climbs onto an overpass over Interstate 15, an Interstate 215 reassurance shield is posted.
-It would make more sense for this to be an END Interstate 215 shield, but it is not.
-In fact, there still no signed warning that Interstate 215 is about to merge with Interstate 15.
+Even as southbound Interstate 215 climbs onto an overpass over Interstate 15, an I-215 reassurance shield is posted.
 Photo taken 05/17/05.

 Southbound Interstate 215 crosses over Interstate 15.
 Photo taken 05/17/05.